top of page

 There is currently no formal recycling system in Paraguay.
 Until there is one in place, it is up to us to take responsibility and action.
 Recyclables are valuable.
 They are an important income for the informal recycling community.
 They should not end up lost in landfills and rivers.

-1. GET SMART
+1. BE SMART

 Understand how your trash is managed today